 Reduce Dependence on Chemical Fertilizers: Biofertilizers reduce the need for chemical fertilizers by providing essential nutrients naturally, resulting in more environmentally friendly farming methods.
 (Chaudhary et al.,2022)

-Eco-Friendly and Non-Toxic: In contrast to chemical fertilizers, which can harm and pollute the soil, biofertilizers are natural, non-toxic substances that do not pose a threat to the environment.
+Eco-Friendly and Non-Toxic: Unlike chemical fertilizers, which can harm and pollute the soil, biofertilizers are natural, non-toxic substances that do not pose a threat to the environment.

-Promote Plant Growth and Yield: Research has shown that biofertilizers boost crop yields by improving plant health and increasing the availability of nutrients.
+Promote Plant Growth and Yield: Research indicates that biofertilizers enhance crop yields by improving plant health and increasing nutrient availability.

 Improve Soil Microbial Activity: Biofertilizers enhance nutrient cycling and soil health by increasing the number of beneficial soil microorganisms.